kai-blt/web-sprint-challenge-applied-javascript/README.md

 Be prepared to demonstrate your understanding of this week's concepts by answering questions on the following topics.
 You might prepare by writing down your own answers before hand.

 1. What is the DOM?
+    The DOM otherwise known as the Document Object Model is a tree of nodes that contain all of the elements that an HTML page is comprised of.
+This DOM is used by the browser to render the page for the user and can be manipulated through Javascript.

 2. What is an event?
+    An event is an object that contains information regarding the type of user interaction that has occured on an element.

 3. What is an event listener?
+    An event listener is an object something that is placed on an element on the DOM.
+It can be used to monitor the site for user interactions and then handle that interaction in whatever way the developer would like.
+For example, on the click event make the button move to a new page.

 4. Why would we convert a NodeList into an Array?
+    NodeLists should be converted to Array's because NodeLists are actually Array like objects and do not contain all of the standard methods that would normally be available to arrays.
+NodeLists are still 0 based indexed and contain the forEach() method, but are lacking things like .map, .reduce, etc.

 5. What is a component?
+    A component is the combination of HTML, CSS and Javascript that is utilized to keep our code DRY and offer user interaction and functionality.
+    It allows us to have extensible widgets of UI that also have functionality and can be reused in multiple places on a site.

 You are expected to be able to answer questions in these areas.
 Your responses contribute to your Sprint Challenge grade.